ddssff/refact-global-hse/README.md

      instances.
 However, by default the import cleaner does remove import lists in this case, because the move operations create a lot of these.
      However, it never removes an import lists that starts out empty.

+# To Do

+  1. Add ways to break circular imports.
+For example, find additional decls so that moving the whole group does not leave dangling references.
+  2. Remove modules that become empty
+  3. Distinguish what exactly each test case tests
+  4. Specify where in the module a moved declaration should appear
+  5. Global tests for symbols exported but never imported
+  6. Global tests for minimizing LANGUAGE directives (by trial and error)
+  7. Whitespace issues - e.g. a comment directly following a decl should stay with that decl.